 There’s a lot of advice out there about getting rid of Argentine ants, and all of them claim to get rid of Argentine ants for good–and they mean for good!
-These are problematic claims.
+Those are problematic claims.
 The fact of the matter is that Argentine ants will never be gotten rid of forever.
 They are simply too resilient to be defeated with ant baits, or any other kind of device or poison that claims to get rid of Argentine ants permanently.

 Argentine ant colonies are often so large–biologists call them “super colonies”–that it would take a community effort to finally get rid of Argentine ants once and for all.
 You see, the reason Argentine ant colonies get so big is because their similar genetic makeup allows ants from what would usually be competing colonies to travel amongst one colony or another.
 In fact, they will even “team up” with other colonies, thus creating the feared super colony, with literally millions of workers and thousands of queens.
 They are indeed a force to be reckoned with.
 Until scientists come up with a way to finally rid our local habitats of these foreign invaders, here are some things you can do to help control Argentine ant populations on your property and in your home.